neerajk555/SQL-Training-exercise/module-14-triggers/05-Real-World-Project.md

   DECLARE order_discount DECIMAL(10,2);
   DECLARE order_total DECIMAL(10,2);

-  -- Calculate subtotal (sum of all line totals) SELECT COALESCE(SUM(line_total), 0)
+  -- Calculate subtotal (sum of all line totals for this order) -- COALESCE returns 0 if SUM is NULL (when no items exist) SELECT COALESCE(SUM(line_total), 0)
   INTO order_subtotal
   FROM order_items
   WHERE order_id = NEW.order_id;

   -- Calculate tax (8% of subtotal)
+  -- Example: $100 subtotal × 0.08 = $8 tax
   SET order_tax = order_subtotal * 0.08;

   -- Get existing discount